saifmaq/metis-projects/music recommender/README.md

 ### Exploratory Data Analysis / NMF Topic Modeling Modeling
 * [pitchfork_eda_modeling.ipynb](https://github.com/saifmaq/metis-projects/blob/master/music%20recommender/pitchfork_eda_modeling.ipynb)

 After some cleaning and initial analysis of the data, I used NMF to perform topic and subtopic modeling on all of the reviews in the corpus.
 This serves as the base for the recommender.
+In order to glean further insights into the data, I also used VADER to perform sentiment analysis in order to identify potential trends within the corpus.

 ### App
 * [app.py](https://github.com/saifmaq/metis-projects/blob/master/music%20recommender/flask_app/app.py)

 Flask app which allows users to enter an artist and receive 10 recommendations

 * [pitchfork_data.p](https://github.com/saifmaq/metis-projects/blob/master/music%20recommender/flask_app/pitchfork_data.p)

 A pickled dataframe with topic and subtopic columns for each entry

 * [recommender.py](https://github.com/saifmaq/metis-projects/blob/master/music%20recommender/flask_app/recommender.py)

 A python function that makes the recommendations based on the topics and subtopics of the input

 ### Slides
 * [slides.pdf](https://github.com/saifmaq/metis-projects/blob/master/music%20recommender/slides.pdf)

-The slides used when presenting the project include some observations about the data and extensive visualization performed using Tableau.
+The slides used to present the project include some further observations about the data and extensive visualization performed using Tableau.

 [Kaggle]: https://www.kaggle.com/nolanbconaway/pitchfork-data